 14. Start a photography blog

 If you’re as good with words as you are with the camera, combine the two and create a blog.
 You can earn money through advertising, but you can also generate additional hype for another income avenue like an eBook.

 15. Share affiliate links

 If you do build a photography blog or popular social media page, sign up for your favorite photography stores affiliate program.
+You can check out our online blogging course if you need more direction with respect to creating a professional photography blog.
 When you share a link to recommend a particular item, you’ll receive a small percentage.
 Amazon has a popular affiliate program.

 16. Take product photography photos

 The growth of the internet means a growing number of online stores, and those stores need good images of their products.
 Pitch websites that operate locally, or work with a company willing to ship products to you.